karlwelzel/ar3-matlab/README.md

 The results of all experiments conducted to generate the plots in the paper can be found at https://wandb.ai/ar3-project/all_experiments.

-The code is written for MATLAB on Linux and includes a MATLAB wrapper, written by Nick Gould, for code that evaluates third derivatives of the test problems in the More, Garbow, Hillstrom (MGH) test set, written by Birgin et al. (https://github.com/johngardenghi/mgh).
+The code is written for MATLAB on Linux and includes a MATLAB wrapper, written by Nick Gould, for evaluating third derivatives of the test problems in the More, Garbow, Hillstrom (MGH) test set, written by Birgin et al. (https://github.com/johngardenghi/mgh).
 It is recommended to install the Optimization Toolbox and the Deep Learning Toolbox for MATLAB for full functionality.

 ## Folder structure

-* `experiments`: contains scripts to generate experiments
+* `experiments`: contains scripts to execute AR2 and AR3 algorithms
-  * `experiments/ExperimentProject` contains scripts to construct and test AR2 and AR3
+  * `experiments/ExperimentProject` contains scripts to construct and test AR2 and AR3 algorithms
-  * `experiments/GeneratingPlots` contains the all runs, Matlab experiment manager settins and codes for regenerating all plots
+  * `experiments/GeneratingPlots` contains Matlab Experiment Manager settings, all recorded runs and python codes to regenerate all plots
 * `libraries`: contains the necessary libraries
   * `libraries/ar3` contains the implementation of AR2 and AR3
   * `libraries/mgh` contains the wrapper for the Fortran code for the MGH test functions